 Update on Proposed Acquisition of Grupo Somar

-MIAMI and BARRANQUILLA, Colo., Dec.
+/EIN News/ -- MIAMI and BARRANQUILLA, Colo., Dec.
 22, 2022 (GLOBE NEWSWIRE) -- Procaps Group, S.A.
-PROC ("Procaps" or the "Company"), a leading integrated LatAm healthcare and pharmaceutical conglomerate, announces an update on its previously reported definitive agreement, dated as of May 16, 2022 (the "SPA"), to acquire Grupo Somar (including Grupo Farmacéutico Somar, S.A.P.I de C.V., Química y Farmacia S.A. de C.V., Gelcaps Exportadora de Mexico S.A. de C.V. and related entities) from the sellers under the SPA (the "Sellers").
+(NASDAQ: PROC) (“Procaps” or the “Company”), a leading integrated LatAm healthcare and pharmaceutical conglomerate, announces an update on its previously reported definitive agreement, dated as of May 16, 2022 (the “SPA”), to acquire Grupo Somar (including Grupo Farmacéutico Somar, S.A.P.I de C.V., Química y Farmacia S.A. de C.V., Gelcaps Exportadora de Mexico S.A. de C.V. and related entities) from the sellers under the SPA (the “Sellers”).

 As previously reported, the Company initially expected that the closing (the “Closing”) of the acquisition of Grupo Somar by the Company (the “Acquisition”) would occur on October 14, 2022; however, on October 13, 2022, the Company was informed by the Sellers that a condition to the Closing would purportedly not be satisfied.
 Specifically, the Company was informed by the Sellers that, on October 7, 2022, a court in Mexico City issued an Embargo Precautorio (the “Embargo”) affecting certain shares of capital stock of Grupo Somar in connection with a pending dispute that involves an investment by a fund managed by Advent International but that is otherwise unrelated to the Sellers, Grupo Somar, the Company, or the Acquisition.
 The timing for resolution of the Embargo is unclear, although the Sellers have represented that they continue to work diligently towards the accomplishment of that objective.